 Mrs Connolly joined Sri KDU International School in August 2021 as Deputy Head of Secondary with direct responsibility for the academic programme in the secondary school, including teaching and learning, student achievement and progress, as well as teacher training and professional development.
 Mrs Connolly also continues to teach English at Key Stage 3, IGCSE and IBDP level.

 Mrs Jasmine Sabharwal

-Mrs Jasmine Sabharwal has over 9 years of international teaching experience with the past 6 years in middle and senior leadership positions.
-After completing her B.Sc.
-(Hons) in Biotechnology, she continued her research and publications in Microbiology at the Asian University of Medical, Science and Technology Malaysia.
+Mrs Jasmine Sabharwal has been teaching in international schools since 2009 with over 10 years of experience in middle and senior leadership positions.
+After completing her studies in Biotechnology, she continued her research and publications in Microbiology at the Asian University of Medical, Science and Technology Malaysia.
 She then pursued her career in stem cell studies and found her interest in education after providing seminars and talks for medical students at various Malaysian universities.

 Mrs Louise Wyeth

 Mrs Louise Wyeth has a Bachelor’s degree in Marketing Management from Newcastle Business School at Northumbria University in the UK.
 She later completed her PGCE at Nottingham University, UK.
 She has 9 years of teaching experience across KS1 and KS2 in British International schools and has held responsibilities including Science Coordinator, History Coordinator and Social Media Coordinator.

 Mrs Wyeth joined SKIPS in 2016 as the Science Coordinator and Year 4 teacher.
 She is now the Deputy Head of Primary with direct responsibility for student achievement and pastoral care in the primary school.